OctopusDeploy/blog/blog/2021-01/real-world-release-management/index.md

 ![releases already deployed messages](approval-message-with-release-already-in-environment.png)

-Now it is time to schedule the release to deploy to ** Production**.
+Now it is time to schedule the release to deploy to **Proudction**.
 Using the built-in tool, we can schedule it to run at 7 PM tonight.

 ![schedule release to deploy to Production](schedule-release-to-production.png)